milanglacier/yarepl.nvim/README.md

 text when bracketed pasting is enabled.
 To mitigate this, we have to send the final CR with a delay (to let the REPL realize that we want to evaluate that command).
 In general we should ignore this option (keep it as the default `false`).
-The one observed exception is Claude Code which should use `true`.
+When you do enable this option, prefer using the `bracketed_pasting_delayed_cr` formatter so that the final CR is not included in the initial stream (it will be sent by the delayed event).
+The two observed exceptions are Claude Code and OpenAI Codex which should use `true`.
 PRs are welcome if you find other REPLs that require setting this option to `true`.

 Example usage: